Watch for the hefty processing fee and fees the first year — consider a secured card instead.

 Once you are approved for the card, you’ll get a $300 credit limit.
 However, once the annual fee of $75 is charged, you’ll have $225.

 Once your account is open for at least six billing cycles, isn’t over limit and hasn’t been past due for the previous six billing cycles, you can request a credit limit increase.
 The Bank of Missouri — the card’s managing bank — may approve or deny your request.
 You can request a credit limit increase every six billing cycles thereafter.

 Very high APR.

-You’ll receive a 29.99% variable APR on all balances.
+You’ll receive a 29.99% fixed APR on all balances.
 That’s nearly double the average credit card APR of around 16%.